j0eyv/ConditionalAccessBaseline/README.md

 > [!IMPORTANT]
 > Make sure to exclude additional cloud apps if any guest needs access to these apps.

+> [!NOTE]
+> If you're not working with an MSP (Microsoft Partner) that requires access to your tenant, you can also block "Service Provider Users."

 ![CA401](./Images/CA401.png)

 ### CA402-GuestUsers-IdentityProtection-AllApps-AnyPlatform-SigninFrequency